 What to Do at Kickapoo State Recreation Area: Easy Access to Nature Right from I-74

 Effective May 29, 2020, all Illinois state parks, fish and wildlife areas and recreational areas, as well as select historic sites, will be open to the public.
 Camping and concessions will reopen and normal park hours will resume.
-Shelters, playgrounds, beaches, and pools will remain closed.
+Effective June 26 shelters, playgrounds and beaches will be open; pools will remain closed.
 Historic sites which do not have outdoor acreage will remain closed until further notice.
 For the most up-to-date information on the reopening of IDNR sites and their operations during the pandemic, be sure to research your specific destination and check the IDNR website as well.

 Here in Central Illinois, we’re accustomed to hopping on I-74 to travel between North Prospect and Lincoln Avenue, and everywhere in between.
 Why not hop on the interstate and stay on an extra bit as you head east towards the Indiana State Line to reach Kickapoo State Recreation Area, just about 30 minutes outside of Champaign-Urbana.
 It’s easy to find and a whole “playground” of nature fun, too.
 And it’s pretty fun to say “Kickapoo” (at least we know your kids will think so).

 Whether you love to fish, camp, hike or simply sit on a park bench and feel like you’re in another world, Kickapoo is an awesome (close!) getaway in Central Illinois.
 This Illinois Department of Natural Resources State Recreation Area is actually an old mining area that was restored to state park status decades ago.
 The lush grounds span 2,842 acres of woods and water.
 The park is basically a series of different ponds and trails with lots of wide open spaces in between.